-- 11.1 Edinburgh Napier University is registered under the Data Protection Action 1998 to hold personal data about all applicants and matriculated students at the University. - 11.2 The University is committed to protecting the rights and freedoms of individuals with respect to the processing of their personal data.
-The University will do so in accordance with the Data Protection Act 1998, the University's Data

-Protection Code of Practise and the Student Matriculation Statement.
+- 11.1 For the purposes of Data Protection legislation (GDPR and Data Protection Act 2018 (which together are referred to as the "Data Protection legislation") the data controller is Edinburgh Napier University, Sighthill Campus, EH11 4BN. - 11.2 The University is committed to protecting the rights and freedoms of individuals with respect to the processing of their personal data.
+The University will do so in accordance with Data Protection legislation, its Data Protection Policy and Code of Practice and the Student Matriculation Statement.
 Further information can be found on myNapier.